allourideas/allourideas.org/README.markdown

     cd heroku_suspenders
     ./script/create_project project_name

-This will create a Rails 2.3.2 app with:
+This will create a Rails 2.3.2 app with Heroku-recommended code:

 * Paperclip for file uploads, set for Amazon S3
-* Clearance for authentication
 * Gmail SMTP for email
-* Cucumber, Shoulda, Factory Girl, & Mocha for testing
 * Delayed Job for background processing
 * Hoptoad Notifier for exception notification
 * Google Analytics for usage analytics

+... and some other opinions:

+* jQuery for Javascript
+* Clearance for authentication
+* Cucumber, Shoulda, Factory Girl, & Mocha for testing
+* Stylus for CSS framework
-* Coulda for model, controller, & helper generators
+* Coulda for features, model, controller, & helper generators

 Get the latest & greatest at anytime with: